angelicagardner/ensemble-cnn-deepfakes-detection/README.md

 ### DeepFakeDetection
 The dataset can be downloaded together with the regular FaceForensics++ dataset found [here](https://github.com/ondyari/FaceForensics/#access).

+### Deepfake Detection Challenge
+The small sample training set was used during this experiment.
+There's a much larger full training set also available that can be used to replace this smaller sample set.
+Both the small sample training set and the full training set can be downloaded [here](https://www.kaggle.com/c/deepfake-detection-challenge/data).

 ## Individual models

 ### (1)
 ### (2)
+### (3)

 ## Ensembles